sheldonth/activetick-addon/README.md

 - 'iced container/ActiveTick.iced' to test connection and download sample quote

 #### To-Do
-- Remove json queue polling as inter-language communication mechanism
+  - npm install script, {wget, unzip, move} {libraries, headers}
-  - 0MQ
+    - For Linux and OS X
   - Support every API method
   - Pass a callback for streaming updates, and the response to begin streaming updates
     - keep the streaming update callback alive for the duration